 The program was founded in 1974 as the Division of Social Sciences and Humanities of the Department of Community Health and Family Medicine at the University of Florida.
-Funding of the Program has been made available by various organizations such as; NIH Endowment for the Humanities, Mrs. Grace H. Osborn and other private foundations.
+Funding of the program has been made available by various organizations, including the NIH Endowment for the Humanities, Mrs. Grace H. Osborn, and other private foundations.

 What We Do